 Dawn McIlwain first connected with the Trauma Healing Project as an artist, and then as a volunteer Reiki practitioner.
 In 2014 she joined the THP staff and is now the Healing Arts Program Coordinator.
 Dawn brings with her a passion for being of service and considers it a privilege to work with others on their healing journeys, whether this means listening, witnessing their healing process, or being able to work directly with participants.
 Dawn is a Usui & Holy Fire Karuna® Reiki Master Teacher and multi-media artist.

 “I love being able to work with the participants, who are some of the strongest and most resilient people I have ever met.
 It is also a joy to work with staff and practitioners who bring their passion and compassion with them every day.”

-Training & Consultation Program Coordinator
+Training Program Coordinator

-She comes to the THP with a BA in Spanish, a MA in Contemporary Hispanic Studies and minor in Food in Culture and Social Justice.
-She spent around eight years working in the field of English as a Second Language, teaching beginning English and helping with class registration administration.
-During those years, traveling to Spanish speaking countries such as Ecuador, Argentina, Colombia, Mexico and Spain only reinforced the idea that no matter what language we speak, we all have value as human beings.
-For that reason, she has an unusual obsession with trying to remember people’s names.
-As a native Oregonian, she loves the outdoors and explores the Northwest hiking trails often and has climbed the South Sister twice.
+She comes to the THP with a BA in Spanish, an MA in Contemporary Hispanic Studies and a Minor in Food in Culture and Social Justice.
+She spent eight years working in the field of English as a Second Language, teaching beginning English and helping with class registration administration.
+She is also a Nutritional Therapy Practitioner specializing in an educational focus.